rsnodgrass/hassio-addons/virtual-ip2sl/README.md

 *NOT YET IMPLEMENTED*

 Provides bidirectional TCP-to-serial access to physical serial ports connected to the host running this microservice by emulating a iTach Flex IP to Serial (IP2SL).
-Up to eight physical RS232/RS485 serial ports can be exposed for remote access.
+Each instance of the Virtual IP2SL microservice can expose up to eight physical RS232/RS485 serial ports.

 I decided to build this after having physical USB to serial adapters hooked up to a Raspberry Pi (such as the